 We offer a range of visits for secondary school students focusing on History and RE.
 Our sessions complement the National Curriculum and often tie in well with topics studied at both GCSE and A- Level.
 We also offer tours, tower climbs and self guided visits.
-Our RE Sessions are free of charge.

 We can offer sessions for just one class or offer a carousel of activities to accommodate larger groups or an entire year group.
 We are happy to liaise with local museums to arrange a half- day or full day of activities for you in the historic centre of Cambridge.
 Our visits are perfect for a History or RE specific session, or for a cross curricular Humanities visit.

 Great St Mary’s Revealed Tour

 On this tour students will explore the church with the Education Officer finding out about its interesting history, fascinating features and the stories behind them.
 Find out why the church is the official centre of Cambridge and why the bells sound so familiar; discover why there are two organs and why the pulpit can move; examine the font and the lectern for clues to their purpose; hear about the strange stories of the church; stand in the same spot as Queen Elizabeth I and much more!

 Find out about the fascinating history of the tower and its famous bells.
 Climb the 123 spiral steps to the top to experience a bird’s eye view of Cambridge from the air.

 We have a great range of activities to help students explore this Christian place of worship and to build their Christian Understanding.